 Writing in a style that closely mirrors his way of taking photographs, the journalist extends the frame, stepping back to take a broader perspective, looking for metaphors and understanding.
-In September 2013 his fourth book comes out, A Tub with a Column.
-Reports on the Space That is Poland.
+In September 2013 his fourth book comes out, A Bathtub With a Colonnade: A Book of Reportage on Polish Space (Wanna z kolumnadą).
 Springer remains faithful to the idea that man revolves around the world, not the other way around.

 See more on Filip Springer on his website: filipspringer.com

 Author: Dariusz Bochenek, August 2013.
 Translated by Agnes Monod-Gayraud, August 2013, updated by AP, July 2019.

 - Miedzianka.
 Historia znikania (Miedzianka: The Story of Disappearance), Wydawnictwo Czarne, Wołowiec 2011,

 - Źle urodzone.
 Reportaże o architekturze PRL (Ill-Born: Polish Post-war Modernist Architecture), Karakter, Kraków 2012,

 - Zaczyn.
 O Zofii i Oskarze Hansenach (Blueprints: The Life and Work of Zofia and Oskar Hansen), Karakter, Kraków 2013,